 Web archiving and web continuity guidance

-There are web redirection software components which you can install to make sure that links persist over time.
-The components run on Apache and Microsoft IIS (Internet Information Server) web servers.
+There are web redirection software components that can be installed to make sure that links persist over time.
+The components run on Apache and Microsoft IIS web servers.
 They have been independently tested by a validation facility approved by AKAS (the UK Accreditation Scheme) under ISO/IEC 17025:2005.

-The following guidance explains where to find the software components required to ensure that web continuity works and how to install it:
+The following guidance explains where website managers can find the software required and how it can be installed and configured:

 - Government Web Archive: Redirection Technical Guidance for Government Departments (PDF, 0.42Mb)